Aliases for CLEC4M Gene

 GeneCards Summary for CLEC4M Gene

 CLEC4M (C-Type Lectin Domain Family 4, Member M) is a Protein Coding gene.
-Diseases associated with CLEC4M include intrauterine infections and severe acute respiratory syndrome.
+Diseases associated with CLEC4M include severe acute respiratory syndrome and intrauterine infections.
 Among its related pathways are Tuberculosis and Influenza A. GO annotations related to this gene include receptor activity and peptide antigen binding.
 An important paralog of this gene is CLEC4D.

 UniProtKB/Swiss-Prot for CLEC4M Gene

 Probable pathogen-recognition receptor involved in peripheral immune surveillance in liver.
 May mediate the endocytosis of pathogens which are subsequently degraded in lysosomal compartments.
 Probably recognizes in a calcium-dependent manner high mannose N-linked oligosaccharides in a variety of pathogen antigens, including HIV-1 gp120, HIV-2 gp120, SIV gp120, ebolavirus glycoproteins, HCV E2, and human SARS coronavirus protein S. Is a receptor for ICAM3, probably by binding to mannose-like carbohydrates.
 Is presumably a coreceptor for the SARS coronavirus.